stijn-dejongh/lovecraft_public_domain/raw_converts/p.md

   Alone I mounted the tower, for every man of stout body was needed in the passes below.
 My brain was sore dazed with excitement and fatigue, for I had not slept in many days;
-yet was my purpose firm, for I loved my native land of Lomar, and the marble city of Olatho&euml;
-that lies betwixt the peaks of Noton and Kadiphonek.
+yet was my purpose firm, for I loved my native land of Lomar, and the marble city of Olathoë that lies betwixt the peaks of Noton and Kadiphonek.

-  But as I stood in the tower&rsquo;s topmost chamber, I beheld the horned waning moon, red and sinister, quivering through the vapours that hovered over the distant valley of Banof.
+  But as I stood in the tower's topmost chamber, I beheld the horned waning moon, red and sinister, quivering through the vapours that hovered over the distant valley of Banof.
 And through an opening in the roof glittered the pale Pole Star, fluttering as if alive, and leering like a fiend and tempter.
 Methought its spirit whispered evil counsel, soothing me to traitorous somnolence with a damnable rhythmical promise which it repeated over and over:

-&ldquo;Slumber, watcher, till the spheres
+ "Slumber, watcher, till the spheres
 Six and twenty thousand years
-Have revolv&rsquo;d, and I return
+Have revolv'd, and I return
 To the spot where now I burn.
 Other stars anon shall rise
 To the axis of the skies;
 Stars that soothe and stars that bless
 With a sweet forgetfulness:
-Only when my round is o&rsquo;er
+Only when my round is o'er
-Shall the past disturb thy door.&rdquo;
+Shall the past disturb thy door. "

 Vainly did I struggle with my drowsiness, seeking to connect these strange words with some lore